MRtrix3/mrtrix3/docs/reference/scripts/dwi2response.rst

 Synopsis
 --------

 An improved version of the Dhollander et al. (2016) algorithm for unsupervised estimation of WM, GM and CSF response functions; does not require a T1 image (or segmentation thereof).
-This version of the Dhollander et al. (2016) algorithm was improved by Thijs Dhollander.
+This implementation includes the Dhollander et al. (2019) improvements for single-fibre WM response function estimation.

 Usage
 -----